Tony Peña: Coaching and managerial career

-On November 3, 2005, Peña was named first base coach of the New York Yankees.
-On October 21, 2007, the Yankees announced that Peña would interview to replace Joe Torre as manager.
+On 3 November 2005, Peña was named first base coach of the New York Yankees.
+On 21 October 2007, the Yankees announced that Peña would interview to replace Joe Torre as manager.
 However, the Yankees chose to hire former catcher Joe Girardi to manage the team instead.
-Peña remained as the Yankees first base coach in 2008, before shifting to the role he played as bench coach from 2009 – 2014.
+Peña remained as the Yankees first base coach in 2008, before shifting to bench coach for the 2009 season.
 He assumed the role of Yankees first base coach once more when they hired Joe Espada as the third base coach for the 2015 season and shifted former Yankees third base coach Rob Thomson to the role of bench coach.

-Peña was considered a candidate to replace Terry Francona as the manager of the Red Sox in 2011 before the job went to Bobby Valentine.
+Peña once again managed Águilas Cibaeñas during the 2010–2011 season.
+He was considered a candidate to replace Terry Francona as the manager of the Red Sox in 2011 before the job went to Bobby Valentine.
 In 2012, Valentine was fired as Red Sox manager after just one year, and Peña was interviewed to be the Red Sox manager.

 In 2013, Peña was named the manager of the Dominican Republic National Baseball Team for the World Baseball Classic.
-Armed with a roster that included Jose Reyes, Robinson Canó, Nelson Cruz, Edwin Encarnación, Fernando Rodney, and many others, the Dominican team stormed through the WBC with an 8-0 record, culminating in a championship with a 3-0 victory over Puerto Rico.
+Armed with a roster that included Jose Reyes, Robinson Canó, Nelson Cruz, Edwin Encarnación, Fernando Rodney, and many others, the Dominican team stormed through the WBC with an 8–0 record, culminating in a 3–0 victory over Puerto Rico to win the championship.
 They were the first team in WBC history to go undefeated throughout the tournament.

 After the 2017 season, the Yankees hired Aaron Boone to replace Girardi as manager, and Peña was replaced by Reggie Willits.
+He returned to manage Águilas Cibaeñas for the 2023–2024 season.

 Personal life

+Peña's mother, Rosalia, was a former star softball player in the Dominican Republic.
+She taught him and his brothers how to play baseball.

 Peña is married to Amaris and they have three children.
 He is the father of pitcher Tony Peña Jr., and catcher Francisco Peña.
-Peña's daughter, Jennifer Amaris, won Miss RD USA 2007 and represented the Dominican Community in the USA in Miss Dominican Republic 2008 and came in sixth place.
+Peña's daughter, Jennifer Amaris, won Miss RD USA 2007 and represented the Dominican Community in the US in Miss Dominican Republic 2008 and came in sixth place.
 His brother, Ramón Peña, pitched with the Detroit Tigers organization.

+In May 2005, Peña was called to testify in divorce court, where it was revealed that he had an affair with a neighbor.
+During this time, he decided to resign as manager of the Kansas City Royals.